 In the July, 2017 broadcast on tv.jw.org, the organization appears to be defending itself against attacks made by internet sites.
 For example, they now feel the need to try to prove there is a scriptural basis for calling themselves “The Organization”.
 They also seem to be attempting to plug the hole made by their constant emphasis on Jehovah to the virtual exclusion of Jesus.
-In addition, they are attempting to explain in a positive light why kingdom halls are hardly being built in most countries and why there is a sell-off of existing halls—although they never actually come right out and acknowledge the sell-off or the lack of new construction.
-This is essentially a video intended to make Witnesses feel-good about the organization by attempting to show how Jehovah is blessing the work.
+In addition, they are trying to explain in a positive light why kingdom halls are only rarely being built in most countries, and why there is a sell-off of existing halls—although they never actually come right out and acknowledge the sell-off or the lack of new construction.
+This is essentially a video intended to make Witnesses feel good about the Organization by attempting to show how Jehovah is blessing the work.

 Admittedly, it is well done and it is a challenge to resist the powerful influence such carefully crafted propaganda can have on one’s mind.
 Nevertheless, we remember the inspired warning:

 “The first to state his case seems right,

 Until the other party comes and cross-examines him.”

 (Pr 18:17 NWT)

 So let us do a little cross-examination of the July 2017 broadcast entitled: “Organized to Do God’s Will”.

 Governing Body member Anthony Morris III starts off by attacking those who say that one does not need to belong to an organization to have a personal relationship with God.
 Now, before getting into that, we should recall that Jesus tells us that he alone is the means through whom we can have a personal relationship with the Father.